conformationalensembles/conformationalensembles.github.io/abstracts/index.md

 **Papers**

-Speakers will be chosen from submitted papers.
-Papers submitted must have an abstract, introduction, results (including at least one figure), and conclusions.
-We encourage you to submit works in progress.
+We will be selecting three speakers from submitted papers.
+There is no page minimum or limit, but papers must have an abstract, introduction, results (including at least one figure), and conclusions.
+We encourage submissions of works in progress.
 We will also accept recently posted preprints.
+All code, model, and/or machine-learning weights associated with the paper must be open-access by the meeting date and accessible to reviewers by the due date.

-All code, model, and/or machine-learning weights associated with the paper must be open access by the meeting date.
+To submit a paper, please email the paper to conferences@wankowiczlab.com.

-To submit a paper, please email the paper or link to the paper to stephanie@wankowiczlab.com by May 15th.
+Due Date: 5/15/2025